ariga/entcache/README.md

 A remote-based level cache is used to share cached entries between multiple processes.
 For example, a Redis database.
 A remote cache layer is resistant to application deployment changes or failures, and allows reducing the number of identical queries executed on the database by different processes.
-This option is usually plays nicely the multi-level option below.
+This option plays nicely the multi-level option below.

 #### Multi Level Cache